2021 Salary Guide to Careers in Data Science

 Data Science Salary Trends

-The median salary for all data and mathematical science positions was $94,280 annually in 2019, with top earners making well into six figures.
+The median salary for all data and mathematical science positions was $94,280 annually in 2019 (the most recent available annual report from BLS in 2021), with top earners making well into six figures.
 Bonuses, commissions and profit-sharing can add around $20,000 yearly on average.
 According to the Bureau of Labor Statistics, the industries where data scientists earn the most money include computer systems design, technological consulting, and scientific research, all of which had median salaries over $99,000 in 2019.
 The highest paid data scientists worked in New York, where they made an annual mean wage of $125,170 in 2019.

 Robert Half’s 2021 Technology Salary Guide lists data scientists and data analytics professionals as critical technology roles.
 The top industries expected to need data science professionals in the future include healthcare, technology, financial services, and government.